 Have you been saving up?
 How much cash you have available on hand will limit how much of a down payment you can make.
-For example, if you only have $10,000 available for a down payment, and the home you want to buy is $140,000, then you will want to save up some more in order to meet minimum requirements.
+For example, if you only have $10,000 available for a down payment, and the home you want to buy is $240,000, you may want to save up some more to meet minimum requirements.

 To figure out how much you will need to save up for in a down payment, find out your home price range and calculate a standard 20% down payment just to be safe.

 Remember that the “traditional” 20% down is not always required.

 Your credit score and the type of mortgage program you choose will go a long way in deciding your down payment.
 Some loan programs will allow you to pay a lower down payment, and the lending program you choose will often have a minimum down payment based on your credit score.

 If you have an FHA loan, the minimum down payment is 3.5%.
 If you qualify for a VA or USDA loan, your down payment can be as little as zero.